-Christopher De Sousa (MCIP, RPP) is a professor and the director of the School of Urban and Regional Planning at Ryerson University.
+Christopher De Sousa (MCIP, RPP) is a professor at the School of Urban and Regional Planning at Ryerson University.
 Prior to joining Ryerson in 2011, he was chair of Urban Planning at the University of Wisconsin-Milwaukee, as well as a member of the Geography and Urban Studies faculty.
 He received his bachelor of arts in Environment and Resource Management in 1994, his master of science in Planning in 1996, and his PhD in Geography in 2000—all from the University of Toronto.
 He is a registered professional planner and a member of the Ontario Professional Planners Institute and the Canadian Institute of Planners.

 De Sousa’s research activities focus on various aspects of brownfield redevelopment, urban environmental management, parks planning, and sustainability reporting in Canada and the United States.
 He is currently working on a three-year research project examining brownfields redevelopment in Ontario that is funded by the Social Sciences and Humanities Research Council (SSHRC).
 He recently completed a collaborative research project, funded by the United States Environmental Protection Agency, examining best management practices in sustainable brownfields redevelopment.

 His earlier research has been funded by Ryerson's Centre for Urban Research and Land Development, USDA Forest Service, National Academies (HUD Urban Scholars Postdoctoral Fellowship), US Trade and Development Agency, Consul General of Canada, SSHRC, as well as by UW-Milwaukee and private foundations.
 De Sousa’s work has appeared in prominent journals in planning, geography, and urban studies such as Economic Development Quarterly, Landscape and Urban Planning, Environment and Planning B, The Professional Geographer, Journal of Environmental Planning and Management, and Urban Studies.